 - 1. Nine Counties in the State of Maryland have rubble landfills and two Counties have land clearing debris landfills. - 2.
 During 1997, the State of Maryland accepted 2,048,695 tons of rubble and land clearing debris. - 3.
-Harford County has three rubble landfills and Prince George County has two rubble landfills. - 4.
-PST Reclamation rubble landfill accepted 828,123 tons in 1997, representing 40 percent of the total materials in the State of Maryland.
+Harford County has three rubble landfills and Prince George & County has two rubble landfills. - 4.
+PST Reclamation rubble landfill, which is located in Anne Arundel County, accepted 828,123 tons in 1997, representing 40 percent of the total materials in the State of Maryland.
 However, this will close in mid 2001. - 5.
-According to a 1998 Maryland Environmental Service report, in 1995 Maryland imported about one million tons of rubble; as of 1997, Maryland imported about half a million tons of out-of-State rubble. - 6.
-According to the Maryland Department of the Environment 596,601 tons of rubble were disposed at the two major rubble fills in Prince George\s County during 1997, the second highest amount in the State or about 29 percent.
+According to a 1998 Maryland Environmental Service report, in 1995 Maryland imported about one million tons of rubble; in 1997, Maryland imported about half a million tons of out-of-State rubble. - 6.
+According to the Maryland Department of the Environment 596,601 tons of rubble were disposed at the two major rubble fills in Prince George County during 1997, the second highest amount in the State or about 29 percent. - During 1998, a total of 499,837 tons of rubble materials were disposed in five solid waste management facilities (four in Prince George County and one in Anne Arundel County) as follows: Brandywine, 37.1 percent; Ritchie Land Reclamation, 51.9 percent; PST

-- 7. During 1998, a total of 499,837 tons of rubble materials were disposed in five solid waste management facilities (four in Prince George\s County and one in Anne Arundel County) as follows: Brandywine, 37.1 percent; Ritchie Land Reclamation, 51.9 percent; PST Reclamation (Anne Arundel County), 4.7 percent; Brown Station, 0.5 percent; and Sandy Hill, 5.8 percent. - 8.
-About 271,181 tons, representing 54 percent of the total, were generated in Prince George's County during 1998.
-The Prince George's County 1998 Solid Waste Management Plan estimated 264,800 tons of rubble for the same year. - 9.
-If operated independently and the out-of-County amounts of materials remain constant, then (Tables 12 through 16): - ■Sandy Hill will close in mid 2000 - ■PST Reclamation will close in mid 2001 - ■Brown Station will close in 2018 - ■Brandywine will close in 2001 - ■Ritchie Land Reclamation will close in 2009 - 10.
-If operated under the conditions specified in Scenario A, the countywide deficit for the demand of in-County generated rubble materials will occur in 2010, while for the total rubble materials (which include the out-of-County component), the deficit will occur in 2005. - 11.
-Under Scenario B, the countywide deficit for the demand of in-County material will occur in 2011, while the deficit for total rubble materials will occur in 2006. - 12.
-The proposed rubble landfill (SE-4355), Scenario C, will add about 1,816,317 cubic yards of capacity, and will provide sufficient capacity during the 15-year planning period for the in-County rubble.
+Reclamation (Anne Arundel County), 4.7 percent; Brown Station, 0.5 percent; and Sandy Hill, 5.8 percent.

+- 8. About 271,181 tons, representing 54 percent of the total, were generated in Prince Georges County during 1998.
+The Prince Georges County 1998 Solid Waste Management Plan estimated 264,800 tons of rubble for the same year. - 9.
+If operated independently and the out-of-County amounts of materials remain constant, then: - Sandy Hill will close in mid 2000 - PST Reclamation will close in mid 2001 - Brown Station will close in 2018 - Brandywine will close in 2001 - Ritchie Land Reclamation will close in 2009 - 10.
+If operated under the conditions specified in Scenario A, the Countywide deficit for the demand of in-County generated rubble materials will occur in 2010, while for the total rubble materials (which include the out-of-County component), the deficit will occur in 2005. - 11.
+Under Scenario B, the Countywide deficit for the demand of in-County material will occur in 2011 while the deficit for total rubble materials will occur in 2006. - 12.
+The proposed rubble landfill (SE-4355) (Scenario C) will add about 1,816,317 cubic yards of capacity, and will provide sufficient capacity during the 15-year planning period for the in-County rubble and for total demand (in- and out-of-County).
 However, there will still be a deficit of capacity for total rubble materials in 2011. - 13.
-The processing facility located on Dower House Road, Scenario D will increase the capacity for in-County material by two years (to 2012) and by one year (to 2006) for total materials when compared to Scenario A. - 14.
-Scenario E, which include the existing facilities and the proposed Lapin Pit landfill and the Processing Facility, shows sufficient countywide capacity for in-County demand beyond 2014.
-However, capacity deficit for total rubble demand will occur in the year 2012. - 15.
+The processing facility located on Dower House Road (Scenario D) will increase the capacity for in-County material by two years (2012) and by one year (2006) for total materials when compared to Scenario A. - 14.
+Scenario E which includes the existing facilities and the proposed Lapin Pit landfill and the Processing Facility, shows sufficient Countywide capacity for in-County demand beyond 2014.
+However, a capacity deficit for total rubble demand will occur in the year 2012. - 15.
+Scenario F (limitation of 50 truck loads per day) shows no significant difference from Scenario E as far as in-County and total capacity. - 16.
 The overall rubble fill capacity will not be affected by the trip limitation but its availability will be adversely affected.